humansensinglab/ITI-GEN/README.md

 ## Evaluation
 We show using CLIP, which is found superior to the pre-trained classifiers, for evaluating most of the attributes.
 When it might be erroneous for some attributes, we combine the CLIP results with human evaluations.
-Please refer to Section 4.1 Quantitative Metrics in the main paper and Section D in the supplementary materials for more details.
+The output for this script contains the quantitative results of both `KL divergence` and `FID` score, supported by [CleanFID](https://github.com/GaParmar/clean-fid).

 ```shell
 python evaluation.py \